 How difficult is the Everest Base Camp Trek?

-Trekking to the Himalayas or Everest is surely not going to be an easy walk or as a piece of cake but with the strong mindset towards the trek and a little bit of travel experience you have, it is achievable.
-Everest Base Camp trek is graded moderate trek, which means you don’t need 7 to 8 hours of a walk but it’s good to have a take look at the itinerary, fitness, and preparation, and altitude sickness.
+Trekking to the Himalayas or Everest is surely not going to be an easy walk or a piece of cake but with a strong mindset towards the trek and a little bit of travel experience you have, it is achievable.
+Everest Base Camp trek is graded moderate trek, which means you don’t need 7 to 8 hours of a walk but it’s good to have a take look at the itinerary, fitness, preparation, and altitude sickness.
 The difficulty level varies from one person to another, therefore; with a good level of fitness, there may not be a problem because the Everest Base Camp trek doesn’t require any technical expertise or mountaineering skills.

 When is the best time to visit Everest Base Camp?

 The best time to do the Everest Base Camp Trek is the pre-monsoon season which is; spring (March, April, and May), and the post-monsoon season which is; autumn (September, October, and November).
 However, if you want to do this trek during the summer/monsoon and winter seasons, you just have to be ready for the challenges because it is a bit more difficult to trek during this time compared to the other seasons.

 Do I need to have travel insurance?

 Needless to say, you definitely need to have travel insurance.
 We would recommend you purchase insurance that covers emergency medical evacuation and treatment at high altitudes.
 You must make sure that your insurance protects you from certain travel risks that occur while traveling such as last-minute trip cancellation, baggage loss, or damage.

 What should I bring for the Everest Base Camp Trek?